 Testing of the AMD Ryzen 5 3400GE processor was carried out in 65W mode with DDR4 3000MHz RAM with timings 16-17-17-36.

-The results of testing the CPU AMD Ryzen 5 3400GE in several applications:
+Test results of the AMD Ryzen 5 3400GE in several applications:

-The results of testing CPU AMD Ryzen 5 3400GE and GPU Vega 11 in games:
+Test results of the AMD Ryzen 5 3400GE and GPU Vega 11 in games:

 The Ryzen 5 3400GE APU handled all games tested at 720p, and World of Tanks managed to get a decent frame rate at 900p.
 Which, in my opinion, is an extremely good result.
 Just think about it: in modern realities, even on an integrated GPU, you can play Wild Hunt with an acceptable frame rate of 720p and with medium graphics settings!